MaxwellDPS/docs/docs/documentation/overview.md

 ---
-title: 📞⚡ General Dissarray
+title: '📞⚡ General Disarray '
-excerpt: 🤖 Voice-powered AI assistant for SIP phone systems
+excerpt: '🤖 Voice-powered AI assistant for SIP phone systems by CHAOS.CORP '
+icon: 📞
 slug: overview
 ---
 <Callout icon="🤖" theme="default">
-  ### **ROBO CODED** — This documentation was made with AI and may not be 100% sane.
+   **ROBO CODED** — This documentation was made with AI and may not be 100% sane.
 But the code does work! 🎉
 </Callout>

-# 📞 SIP AI Assistant
+# 📞General Disarray - SIP AI Assistant

 A voice-powered AI assistant that answers phone calls, understands natural language, and can perform actions like setting timers, checking weather, scheduling callbacks, and more.